-In December 2014, I downloaded Duolingo for the very first time, to learn Italian.
-I had never studied it before, so I started the Italian course from scratch and had a lot of fun with it for a good semester or two—until I got sidetracked with writing a dissertation about linguistics and language learning. 😅 In May 2022, shortly after buying flights to Italy for a family vacation, I picked up Italian again.
+In May 2022, I picked up Italian again to prepare for a family vacation to Italy.
 I had four months to get comfortable enough to navigate around Rome and Florence, read restaurant reviews in Italian, and build up some conversation skills for our week in the countryside.

 Four language mistakes I made while traveling in Italy

-- I didn't know all the words I wanted to say.
+1. I didn't know all the words I wanted to say.
 I studied Italian diligently for a few months, but it takes years to build up advanced proficiency!
-I could usually describe what I wanted to say, and sometimes I resorted to pointing, but I couldn't have anticipated all the things I'd want to say.
-(Suddenly, there I was in Florence wanting to buy a souvenir apron from a restaurant. 🤷♀️)
+I could usually describe what I wanted to say, and sometimes I resorted to pointing.
+I could never have anticipated all the things I'd want to say, anyway.
+(Suddenly, there I was in Florence wanting to buy a souvenir apron. 🤷♀️)

-- I used the wrong grammatical gender.
+2. I used the wrong grammatical gender.
 Even when I knew the word I wanted to use, I didn't always use it correctly in sentences, especially when it came to making adjectives and other words agree with masculine or feminine nouns.
-Once, thinking I was being clever, I used Spanish to guess a word in Italian: In Spanish, the "check" or "bill" at the end of a meal is la cuenta, so I guessed that it must be la conta in Italian… and it is not 😅 Instead, it's il conto (masculine), which the waiter gently told me after my mistake (and after one of the best meals of the trip!).
+Once, I used a Spanish word to guess it in Italian: In Spanish, the "check" or "bill" at the end of a meal is la cuenta, so I guessed that it must be la conta in Italian… and it is not 😅 Instead, it's il conto (masculine), which the waiter gently told me after my mistake (and after one of the best meals of the trip!).

-- I mispronounced plenty of words.
-That linguistics dissertation that derailed my first attempt to learn Italian was all about pronunciation, so I usually pay a lot of attention to sounds and accents!
+3. I mispronounced plenty of words.
+That linguistics PhD was all about pronunciation, so I pay a lot of attention to sounds and accents!
 But even so, I'm still a new learner, and I confused lots of things or forgot all the letters and syllables in words.
 I'm not sure I ever clearly said vogliono (they want) instead of volano (they fly)!
 People also frequently guessed I was from Spain… because my Italian pronunciation sounded so Spanish! 😬

-- I didn't always know the best way to say things.
+4. I didn't always know the best way to say things.
 Really knowing a language means not only knowing words, grammar, and pronunciation, but what's the most appropriate thing to say in a given context.
-I didn't quite know when to stop saying buongiorno (good morning) and start saying buonasera (good afternoon/good evening), and there were lots of conversational tidbits that I understood but wasn't used to saying myself.
+I didn't quite know when to stop saying buongiorno (good morning) and start saying buonasera (good afternoon/good evening), and there were lots of things that I understood but wasn't ready to say myself.
 For example, I didn't know to say a lei, literally "to her" or "to you (formal)," which shopkeepers would say to me after I said grazie (thank you).

 Why those mistakes didn't matter